volkandindar/agartha/README.md

 # agartha { LFI | RCE | Auth | SQLi | Http-Js }
-agartha is a burp extension for penetration testing and it is aimed to help researchers to find more security related issues.
-It creates dynamic word lists, role matrix and more:
+agartha is a burp extension for penetration testing and it is aimed to help researchers to find security issues.
+It creates dynamic word lists, access role matrix and more:
 - Local File Inclusion/Directory Traversal wordlist: It creates dynamic dictionary list with various encoding and escaping characters.
 - Remote Code Execution wordlist: It creates dynamic dictionary list for both unix and windows enviorment with different combination possibilities.
 - SQL Injection wordlist: It creates static boolean based SQLi dictionary list to help revealing vulnerable spots.